ojalaw/INTOL-MP1/TESTING.md

 ## Code Validation

-The site was run through noth wc3 and wc3 css validators showing no errors
+The site was run through noth wc3 and wc3 css validators.

 ![alt text](README-images/validator-testing-readme.png "Optional title")

+The results above apply no all pages, no errors were identified in the HTML files.

 ![alt text](README-images/css-validator-testing-readme.png "Optional title")

+The results above apply no all pages, no errors were identified in the CSS file.